chronic-care/covid-ed-ig/valueset-creation/README.md

 #### Steps

 1) Get the latest raw data elements lab file (CPM value set-Laboratory Results) from [here](https://github.com/department-of-veterans-affairs/covid-patient-manager/tree/main/docs/terminology-project-documents).
+2) Add a `Name` column which will contain the name of the lab observation.
+This name is used inside the template which creates the valueset json file.
-2) Convert the file to CSV.
+3) Convert the file to CSV.
-3) Run the below command.
+4) Run the below command.
 Replace `path_to_file.csv` with the path of the downloaded file.
 The new files generated can be found in the [output](output/) folder.
 You may then copy the generate files to the [ValueSet](../input/vocabulary/ValueSet) folder.

 ```renderscript